-Each of the Funds is organized as a trust.
-Fidelity, as Manager and trustee of the Funds, is ultimately responsible for fund governance, which is the responsibility of Fidelity's board of directors.
-Currently, the board of directors consists of 12 individuals.
-Six members of the board, Mr. Eccleton, Mr. Hall, Ms. Hunter Mr. Myers, Mr. Pringle, and Mr. Wilkinson are independent in that they are not members of the management of Fidelity nor are they employed by Fidelity or any of its affiliates.
+The Fund is organized as a trust.
+Fidelity, as Manager and trustee of the Fund, is ultimately responsible for fund governance, which is the responsibility of Fidelity's board of directors.
+Currently, the board of directors consists of 11 individuals.
+Five members of the board, Ms. Filippelli, Mr. Hall, Ms. Hunter, Mr. Pringle and Mr. Wilkinson are independent in that they are not members of the management of Fidelity nor are they employed by Fidelity or any of its affiliates.
 Details of the members of Fidelity's board of directors are described under Manager.